 The Experience Rating Plan is mandatory in Indiana.
 To be eligible for experience rating, an Indiana employer must reach $2,500 in average annual subject premium or $5,000 in one year for policies in the experience period.
 Refer to the Experience Rating Plan Manual Rule 2-A, page R4.

-The current eligibility was determined in the early 1980s, and confirmed in 2017.
+The amounts prior to 07/01/18 were determined in the early 1980s, and confirmed in 2017.
 Item Filing E-1404, establishes a methodology to establish eligibility levels annually as part of the January 1 rate filing.
 The premium eligibility amounts are intended to be high enough so that at least one claim is expected in the three-year period used in experience rating.

 For more information, check out the Experience Period document.